 An important part of EMBL-EBI's mission is to disseminate cutting-edge technologies to industry.
 A healthy percentage of our users is engaged in industrial R&D, and our services are constantly evolving to reflect the rapidly changing needs of this crucial sector.
+We do this with the help of our Technology Transfer office, EMBLEM.

-We welcome new collaborations with industry at all levels, from large pharma and agri-food companies to biotech and small and medium-sized enterprises (SMEs).
-We also encourage spin-outs with the help of our Technology Transfer office, EMBLEM.
+We welcome new collaborations with industry at all levels, from large pharma and agri-food companies, to biotech and small and medium-sized enterprises (SMEs).